Bio

 composed and directed by Oren Lavie and starring Vanessa Paradis.

-In addition to creating her own works and touring existing work, Rachel works as an artistic advisor and dramaturgue for other choreographers including Yossi Berg and Oded Graf Dance.
-Theatre, Ido Gidron and Panta Rei Danseteater.
-Rachel was the curator of dance for the Menashe Forest Music Festival, Israel in 2016 and 2017 and in 2020 is the artistic director of Machol Shalem’s dance week.
+In addition to creating her own works and touring existing works, Rachel works as an artistic advisor and dramaturge for other choreographers including Yossi Berg and Oded Graf Dance Theatre, Panta Rei Dance Theatre, Anat Grigorio, Gilad Jerushalmy and Ori Lenkinski.
+Rachel was the curator of dance for the Menashe Forest Music Festival, Israel in 2016 and 2017 and between 2020-2024 was the artistic director of Machol Shalem’s Dance Week.
+Rachel is member of the israeli Choreographers association since 2009 and was part of the steering committee beetween 2021 to 2023.

-Rachel also teaches extensively to both professionals and not professionals and in 2018 will be visiting artist/lecturer in Brown University, U.S.A.
+Rachel teaches extensively to both professionals and not professionals and in 2018 was visiting artist/lecturer in Brown University, U.S.A.

 diversity and the skill behind them.” -Ora Brafman, Dance Critic.